West Palm Beach Vandalism Lawyer

-Charged With Vandalism in Palm Beach Gardens?
+Charged With Vandalism in West Palm Beach?

 Vandalism in Florida is also known as criminal mischief.
 It applies to situations in which somebody intentionally and maliciously damages someone else’s property.
 An example is keying a car owned by another person and kicking dents into it.
 The penalties for vandalism depend primarily on the amount of property the defendant is alleged to have caused.
 If you are charged with criminal mischief, a West Palm Beach vandalism lawyer can help you fight the charges.

 A Florida prosecutor must prove these three elements beyond a reasonable doubt to convict a defendant of vandalism: